znac049/XEKeyboard/README.md

 vector handling the change events for a particular group of pins.
 The library I used allows individual callbacks for every pin.
 This means that behind the scenes, more time is wasted in the interrupt handlers deciding which pin has changed and then invoking the appropriate callback.
-While it works well, it goes against the grain of too many years trying to shave cpu cycles off of interrupt handlers, so a future version will "fix" this.
+While it works well, it goes against the grain of too many years spent trying to shave cpu cycles off of interrupt handlers, so a future version will "fix" this.

 #### Reading from the PS2 keyboard